ralphfahed/holbertonschool-shell/permissions/README.md

 section 0
-chown is used to change the owner of a file `
+chown is used to change the owner of a file tesk 12`